zackees/aicode/README.md

 Happy CODING!

 # Releases
+  * 1.2.16 - Linting is disable by default
   * 1.2.15 - Aider is now installed in a side package.
 This means Aider won't be cleared when you uninstall `advanced-aicode` but should resolve the issue with OSX throwing exceptions for locked files.
 See `aicode --purge`
   * 1.2.14 - Fixes wrong VIRTUAL ENV path.
   * 1.2.13 - Fixes KeyboardInterrupt exception in trampoline.